Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 Parents often confuse teachers and tutors.
 Both teach Arabic.
 But their roles and approaches differ fundamentally.

-Teachers: Systematic Curriculum Delivery
+Teacher: Systematic Curriculum Delivery

 What Teachers Do: